lammps/lammps/doc/src/pair_aip_water_2dm.rst

 .. note::

-   The parameters presented in the parameter file (e.g. COH.ILP), are fitted with taper function by setting the cutoff equal to 16.0 Angstrom.
+   The parameters presented in the parameter file (e.g. COH.aip.water.2dm), are fitted with taper function by setting the cutoff equal to 16.0 Angstrom.
 Using different cutoff or taper function should be careful.
    These parameters provide a good description in both short- and long-range